arturoalbero/Material25-26/EN-DWES/PU3/03-regular-expressions-java.md

   * **`Pattern`** → allows defining a regular expression pattern.
   * **`Matcher`** → allows checking if a text matches a given pattern.

+> **TIP:** Actually, we can use regular expressions in more ways than these and the String class, for instance, has several methods that use regex.
+However, `Pattern` and `Matcher` work very well for the general use of regex.

 ### 1.1. `Pattern` Class